jrief/django-formset/docs/source/model-form.rst

 	            ...
 	        }

-Please read the sections :ref:`selectize` and :ref:`dual-selector` for details about the enhancing the ``<select>`` and ``<select multiple="multiple">`` widgets.
+Please read the sections :ref:`selectize` and :ref:`dual-selector` for details about enhancing the ``<select>`` and ``<select multiple="multiple">`` widgets.